 Step 2.
 Right-click on the USB controllers of your external drive and select "Uninstall device".

-While rebooting the PC, Microsoft will automatically reinstall the USB controllers software for your not working external hard drive.
+When you reboot your PC, Microsoft will automatically reinstall the USB controllers software, which should resolve the issue with your external hard drive not working.

 Step 1.
 Install and run antivirus software on your computer.